drbenvincent/drbenvincent/README.md

 ### Hi there 👋

-I'm a Bayesian data science consultant with a focus on Bayesian methods.
+I'm a data science consultant with a focus on Bayesian methods.
 Part of [PyMC Labs](https://www.pymc-labs.io)

 I code in Python and sometimes Julia.
 Some of my repo's support scientific publications, but you'll also find teaching materials, my own learning and experimentation, and some just-for-fun projects.